Can You Consolidate Student Loans and Credit Card Debt Together?

 The Avalanche Method

 The Avalanche Method focuses on paying off your debts with the highest interest rates first.
-Once those are paid off, you put that money toward the debts with the next highest interest rates, and so on and so forth, until they are all paid off.
+Once those are paid off, you put your money toward the debts with the next highest interest rates, and so on and so forth, until they are all paid off.

 The Snowball Method